Members of the Abraham's group from the television show The Walking Dead:

 - Protectorate: Eugene and the knowledge that he carries falls under this for Abraham and Rosita, whose primary goal is to safely transport him to Washington D.C. to flip the switch on the apocalypse.

-- Southern-Fried Genius: Quite proud of his southern heritage as exemplified in a conversation with Rosita.
+- Southern-Fried Genius: Eugene is quite proud of his southern heritage as exemplified in a conversation with Rosita.
 He has a strong accent and is highly intelligent.

 Click here to return to the main character page

 Portrayed by: Christian SerratosRosita Espinosa is a survivor of the apocalypse and a member of Sgt.
 Abraham Ford's survivor group, with whom she is in a relationship.
 After their group joins forces with Rick's survivors, Rosita develops friendships with Tara, Maggie, and Glenn.
 After they arrive in Alexandria, Rosita is assigned to be an assistant in the community's medical building.

 "You ain't herding sheep now, Abraham.
 Eyes on the prize."